BuildOnViction/dex-smart-contract/README.md

 # DEX smart contract
 The smart contract samples of some tokens for the Decentralized Exchange

-# Init smart contracts
+## Init smart contracts
 If you have already put smart contracts in genesis block, just change the code from `await BTM.deployed()` to `await BTM.at("address")` then run
 `truffle migrate -f 3 --to 3 --network development`
 Otherwise just run `truffle deploy --network development`

-# Init seed-data for client
+## Init seed-data for client
 There are 2 ways to init data, first using deploy result then get data from server, second way is run:
 `node utils/tokens.js`  then copy the output into `src/config/addresses.json` file

+## Update code for server
+`truffle compile && node scripts/generateExchangeGo.js ../dex-server/contracts/contractsinterfaces/exchange.go`

 ## Architecture